3MAH/3mah.github.io/_docs/21-Simcoon-installation.md

 {% endhighlight %}

 Next, after downloading the simcoon sources in the github repository of [Simcoon](https://github.com/3MAH/simcoon).
-Unzip the content in a folder and modify the Install.sh source file to look after you conda environnement path:
+Unzip the content in a folder.

-anacondaloc=/path/to/anaconda/anaconda3/envs/scientific

 **Please note:** If you have installed *matplotlib* you shall delete the file /path/to/anaconda/anaconda3/envs/scientific/lib/python3.7/site-packages/matplotlib-3.4.3-py3.7-nspkg.pth